 Really, letting these animals have at each other is a lose-lose situation.
-So, until you have properly introduced both animals and they are getting along in perfect harmony, make sure to keep them separated.
+So, keep them separated until you have properly introduced both animals, and they get along in perfect harmony.

 Socializing a Cane Corso Puppy with Cats or Small Animals

-In the best-case scenario, you will have a Cane Corso puppy and a calm cat at the same time.
-In this situation, the full-grown cat will probably be able to easily protect itself from the clumsy Cane Corso puppy.
+In the best-case scenario, you will simultaneously have a Cane Corso puppy and a calm cat.
+In this situation, the full-grown cat will probably be able to protect itself from the clumsy Cane Corso puppy easily.